Blohm & Voss BV 138: Operational history

 Blohm & Voss BV 138 at anchor on Lake Siutghiol, near Constanta, Romania in 1943.

 A Bv 138 flying boat shot down by a Bristol Beaufighter of No. 404 Squadron RCAF near the northern coast of Scotland, 1943.

 During the invasion of Norway in April 1940, two of the pre-production aircraft were pressed into service as troop transports.
 By December of that year, the BV 138 had been declared operational in the long-range reconnaissance role.
 The first unit to be equipped with the type being based in Western France.
 In addition to its use in the maritime reconnaissance role, several aircraft were specially adapted to sweep naval mines; designated BV 138MS, this role necessitated the deletion of all conventional armaments and the installation of a large (roughly 40 ft diameter) dural hoop mounted horizontally under the wings, powered by an auxiliary motor generating an electric field which detonated magnetic mines.
-Early built aircraft often had issued related to insufficient structural strength.
+Early built aircraft often had issues related to insufficient structural strength.

 In March 1941, the most successful variant of the aircraft, designated BV 138C-1, entered Luftwaffe service.
 For naval reconnaissance, some aircraft carried FuG 200 Hohentwiel low-UHF band maritime search radar sets; this enabled the type to be effectively used to conduct anti-shipping missions.
 Dependent upon the mission role and equipment fitted, the crew could comprise as many as six personnel.

 Some BV 138s served with the specialist KG200, where they would often carry up to 10 fully armed infantry troops in place of a bombload.

 In preparation of a repeat of Operation Wunderland in 1943, the U-boat U-255 was sent to the East coast of Novaja Zemlya where it teamed up with a BV 138.
 The U-255 refuelled the BV 138 four times for reconnaissance flights over the Kara Sea, up to the Vilkitsky Strait.
 The BV 138 could not find any shipping however, that would make a mission for the German cruiser Lützow worthwhile, so the operation was cancelled.

 The BV 138 was tested with the Walter HWK 109-500 Starthilfe RATO jettisonable rocket pod, used in pairs, for shorter takeoff performance.
 All rocket units were jettisoned after use; fitted with parachutes, they could be recovered after landing.